begaborn/simple_cache/README.md

 # What's Simple Cache
 Simple Cache stores your model objects, which is associated with a base model, into Memcached.
-Memcached is used as the backend cache store, and if they are not in the Memcached(a cache miss), they will be loaded from the database.
+If they are in Memcached(a cache hit), they will be loaded from Memcached instead of the database.
 If you commit transactions in your program, the model objects will be removed from Memcached and retrieved from the database again.

 # How it works
 Just only add this Gem!
 Nothing more needs to be done!